 2% or less organic matter is considered poor.
 Over 4% O.M. to 10% is ideal.
 Above 10% organic matter can often inhibit micro-nutrient uptake, and if composed primarily of woody materials will greatly reduce nitrogen availability.
 (Microbes breaking down wood cellulose use large amounts of nitrogen.)
 Most crop soils benefit from adding organic matter every year; especially if tilled or intensively farmed.
 Adding composts, manures, cover crops, and other organic mulches are the best choices for increasing organic matter.

-Notes: Working overly wet soils destroys organic matter and adds to soil compaction.
-Adding fresh organic matter such as wood chips high in cellulose will require additional nitrogen to compensate for the amount used by microbes breaking down the cellulose fibers.
+Side Note: Working overly wet soils destroys organic matter and adds to soil compaction.
+Adding fresh non-composted organic matter such as raw wood chips high in cellulose will require additional nitrogen to compensate for the amount used by microbes breaking down the cellulose fibers.

 Phosphorus is an important macro nutrient used in the storage and transfer of energy in the plant.
 It is essential in every metabolic growth process, protein synthesis, sugar development, and in nitrogen fixation.
 It is crucial for new root development.
 Optimum phosphorus levels are needed for rapid seedling and root growth, winter hardiness, disease resistance, efficient water use, early maturity, and maximum yield.
 Phosphorus needs to be placed and incorporated where it will be used; as it is less mobile in the soil than any other nutrient.
 It does not leach down in the soil profile like the macro nutrients nitrogen and potassium.
 Some cover crops can move phosphorus to deeper areas of the soil, where it will become available for other crops only after the cover crop roots decay.
 This is why cover crops should be plowed down and incorporated; rather than being left as a perennial row cover.